klimgeran/community/sig-client/README.md

-# Documentation Special Interest Group
+# Clients Special Interest Group

 This SIG covers projects related to end user client experience such as wallets, command line tools, or other